QR

 - Street

-posters showing products and QR Codes to help commuters shop online.
+posters/banners (i.e. pop-up shops) showing product images and QR Codes to help commuters/pedestrians shop online.
 See

 video example of this virtual QR Code store.